-We get asked many questions about sedation for oral surgery.
+As maxillofacial surgeons, we get asked many questions about sedation for oral surgery.
 There are a number of options available.
 While sedation dentistry is commonly referred to as sleep dentistry, most types of sedation dentistry don’t actually put you to sleep.
-Sedation dentistry can be beneficial if you have high anxiety or face a dental procedure that can be especially uncomfortable, such as oral surgery.
+Sedation for oral surgery can be beneficial if you have high anxiety or are facing a dental procedure or oral surgery that can be especially uncomfortable, such as a full mouth reconstruction.

 What is Dental Sedation?

-Dental sedation (also known as sedation dentistry) can be done to either calm a patient down before the procedure, or to make you more comfortable during long procedures.
+Dental sedation (also known as sedation dentistry) can be done to either calm a patient down before the procedure, or to make you more comfortable during longer and/or more invasive procedures.
 It’s different from the numbing agents or pain shots your dentist or oral surgeon may give you to remove pain.
-(Though some patients undergo minor dental sedation such as laughing gas to deal with anxiety getting the numbing shot.)
+(Though some patients undergo minor dental sedation such as laughing gas to deal with anxiety about getting the numbing shot.)
 Most forms of dental sedation help you relax, not knock you out completely.
 For most oral surgeries, you will be awake for the procedure.

 You’ll be conscious throughout the administration of laughing gas.
 It is given through a nose apparatus that gently rests on your face like a mask.
 The effects are mild but work fast.
 You’ll typically feel very relaxed as early as 30 seconds into the procedure.
-Please note, most oral surgeons do not use nitrous oxide for procedures, it is more commonly used in general dentistry.
+Please note, most oral surgeons do not use nitrous oxide for procedures; it’s more commonly used in general dentistry.

 Oral sedation, such as diazepam, is administered as a pill prior to the procedure.
-Depending on your dentist’s recommendations, you may take one pill the night before your appointment, and one pill an hour before you sit in the chair.
-You’ll still be awake throughout the appointment, but greatly relaxed.
+Depending on your oral surgeon’s recommendations, you may take one pill the night before your appointment, and one pill an hour before you sit in the chair.
+You’ll still be awake throughout the oral surgery, but greatly relaxed.
 This can be especially beneficial if you have high levels of anxiety.

 Technically, you’ll be conscious, but you’ll have very little memory of the treatment.
 (Do you really want to remember a wisdom teeth extraction anyway?)
 You’ll likely be hooked up to diagnostic equipment that monitors heart rate, blood pressure, and breathing.
 You’ll feel very sleepy throughout the experience, but the effects wear off by the next day.
-With this type of sedation for oral surgery, you’ll need someone to drive you to and from your appointment.
+With this type of sedation for oral surgery, you’ll need someone to drive you to and from your oral surgery appointment.

 There are a number of forms of IV sedation.
 For “twilight sedation,” you’ll technically be conscious but not aware of your surroundings.
 You’ll likely have very little to no memory of the experience.
-It is still possible for the dentist to wake you up.
+It is still possible for the maxillofacial surgeon to wake you up.

-General anesthesia is the only form of sleep dentistry where you are literally put to sleep for the duration of the oral surgery.
+General anesthesia is the only form of sedation dentistry where you are literally put to sleep for the duration of the oral surgery.
 This kind of sedation is necessary for a number of significant oral surgeries, like the extraction of a wisdom tooth that’s impacted or the dental implant surgery for tooth replacement.
 The length, complexity and invasiveness of the oral surgery will determine whether your oral or maxillofacial surgeon chooses general anesthesia for your specific surgery.
-These procedures usually dentistry happen in a clinic, hospital or treatment center like Wilmington Oral Surgery.
+These procedures usually happen in a clinic, hospital or treatment center like Wilmington Oral Surgery.
 Either a nurse anesthetist or an anesthesiologist will administer the sedative and monitor your vital signs.

 Nearly any dentist can administer nitrous oxide or oral sedation pills.
 Twilight types of IV sedation require special certifications, and more dentists have become qualified in these types of sedation dentistry recently.
 Most oral surgeons are licensed to provide all forms of sedation dentistry for oral surgery.
 Because their specialization is oral and/or maxillofacial surgeries, they need, and are required to be, experts at all types of sedation for oral surgeries so they can keep their patients safe and comfortable.
 That’s why deep sedation requires the completion of a special program.
-Dr. Puckett is qualified in all forms of sedation dentistry.
+Dr. Puckett is qualified and skilled in all forms of sedation dentistry.

 What form of sedation dentistry is right for you?
-That depends on your own level of anxiety, the treatment you are undergoing, and the dentist who cares for you.
-Talk to your dentist about what might work best for you.
+That depends on your own level of anxiety, the intensity of the oral surgery you are undergoing, and the dentist or oral surgeon who cares for you.
+Talk to your maxillofacial surgeon about what might work best for you.
 Sedation dentistry can be beneficial even in mild cases of anxiety.
 Some people with smaller mouths or extreme pain needs may benefit.
-Special needs patients may also benefit from sedation dentistry even during routine procedures like dental cleanings.
+Neurodivergent patients may also benefit from sedation dentistry even during routine procedures like dental cleanings.

-If you’ve had a bad experience or face dental phobias, sedation dentistry may be for you.
-It may also help if you are resistant to local anesthetic.
-It may be a good idea if you have particularly sensitive oral nerves.
+If you’ve had a bad experience or face dental phobias, sedation dentistry may also be for you.
+It’s the same for if you are resistant to local anesthetic, and it’s a good idea if you have particularly sensitive oral nerves.
 Call us at Wilmington Oral Surgery for more information on sedation for oral surgery, and make sure to ask Dr. Puckett any and all of your questions during your pre-op consultation.